baentsch/oqs-software/haproxy/README.md

 ### Components

-The resultant master Docker image (built when executing `scripts/dockerbuild.sh`) comprises the following QSC-enabled components (all installed in `/opt/oqssa`):
+The required ubuntu master Docker image (built when executing `scripts/ubuntu-dockerbuild.sh`) comprises the following QSC-enabled components (all installed in `/opt/oqssa`):

 - liboqs: All NIST-round 2 competition algorithms
 - openssl: QSC-enabled OpenSSL 1.1.1 library and utility applications